robusta-dev/robusta/demo/README.md

 1. Run `kubectl apply -f ./oomkill_demo/oomkill_demo.yaml`
 2. Check your Slack channel for a notification about the Kubernetes pod which got OOMKilled.
 The message includes details you need to debug the out of memory error.
+3. Cleanup the demo with `kubectl delete -f ./oomkill_demo/oomkill_demo.yaml`

 ## Value Demonstrated

-This demo shows that Robusta has built-in knowledge about very specific errors in your cluster, including out of memory errors, or OOM Kills.

-Robusta automatically gathers the right data you need to debug each issue.
+Robusta shows relevant data for each alert.
+In this specific case, Robusta shows relevant memory graphs for OOM Kills.

 This lets you fix issues faster with more confidence.